 The buttons and settings on the screen will vary based on coach model, floorplan, and options.
-The following image is an example and may not reflect the graphics depicted on your screen.
+Any subsequent images or graphics are examples and may not reflect the exact buttons and settings depicted on your touchscreen display(s).

 The floor heat zone settings are controlled by slider bars.
-Use your finger to drag the slider bar or use the up/ down arrows on the touchscreen display to select your preferred time.
+Use your finger to drag the slider bar or use the up/down arrows on the touchscreen display to select your preferred time.
 The higher the number of bars selected, the longer the heat mat remains ON.
 An icon will appear above the down arrow for each zone when that particular zone is active (turned ON).